albertomontesg/davis-interactive/docs/pages/user_guide/scribbles.md

 # Scribbles Default Format

-The scribbles data is stored in a key-value dictionary which can be encoded in a `json` file.
+The scribbles data is stored in a key-value dictionary which can be encoded in a `json` file or a dictionary object.
 The body of this dictionary should have the following fields:

 ```json
 {